chenyingyu-main/Interactive-Lab-Hub/Lab 3/README.md

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*
+> Shreya designed the script, while Ying Yu acted as the user without knowing the script.
+We discovered that if the rubber duck keeps giving constant feedback, it can actually become a bit annoying, and the user may also be unsure when the interaction should come to an end.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*
+> We ran into some issues during this part, especially with Python version compatibility.
+Because of that, it was difficult for us to properly run the demo and act out the dialogue as intended.
+We plan to revisit and resolve these technical challenges in Part 2.

 # Lab 3 Part 2